Stanisław August Poniatowski: Family

-Poniatowski never married.
+Poniatowski never married, or at least, never officially announced he had married.
 In his youth, he had loved his cousin Elżbieta Czartoryska, but her father August Aleksander Czartoryski disapproved because he did not think him influential or rich enough.
 When this was no longer an issue, she was already married.
 His pacta conventa specified that he should marry a Polish noblewoman, although he himself always hoped to marry into some royal family.

 Upon his accession to the throne, he had hopes of marrying Catherine II, writing to her on 2 November 1763 in a moment of doubt, "If I desired the throne, it was because I saw you on it."
 When she made it clear through his envoy Rzewuski that she would not marry him, there were hopes of an Austrian archduchess, Archduchess Maria Elisabeth of Austria (1743–1808).
 A marriage to Princess Sophia Albertina of Sweden was suggested despite the religious differences, but this match was opposed by his sisters, Ludwika Maria Poniatowska and Izabella Poniatowska, and nothing came of it.
 The ceremonial role of queen and hostess of his court was played by his favourite niece, Urszula Zamoyska.